Plastic Surgery Residency Full Description

 Dr. Colohan joined the faculty in 2011.
 She completed her plastic surgery training at Dalhousie University in Halifax, Nova Scotia followed by a fellowship in breast and microsurgery at UT Southwestern in Dallas, TX.
 During her residency, Dr. Colohan also spent a year at the London School of Hygiene and Tropical Medicine where she completed a Master of Science in Epidemiology.
 Her clinical interests include reconstruction of cancer defects including microsurgical techniques to reconstruct the breast, and general reconstruction using free flaps, pedicled flaps and perforator flaps.
 Her research interests include clinical outcomes in reconstructive surgery.
 She practices at the University of Washington Medical Center.

 Dr. Friedrich joined the faculty in 2007.
 He was appointed Residency Program director in 2011.
 He completed his plastic surgery training at the University of Washington and a fellowship in hand surgery at the Mayo Clinic.
-Dr. Friedrich’s practice focuses on adult and pediatric hand surgery as well as microvascular reconstruction.
-He has an academic appointment in Orthopedics and is one of 5 plastic and orthopedic surgeons that comprise the University of Washington Combined Hand Surgery program.
-Dr. Friedrich, along with Dr. Doug Hanel in Orthopaedic surgery, runs the pediatric hand center at Children’s Hospital.
+Dr. Friedrich’s practice focuses on adult and pediatric hand surgery, brachial plexus surgery, burn hand reconstruction, lower extremity reconstruction and microvascular reconstruction.
+He has an academic appointment in Orthopedics and is one of 7 plastic and orthopedic surgeons that comprise the University of Washington Combined Hand Surgery program.
+Dr. Friedrich, along with Dr. Doug Hanel in Orthopaedic surgery, runs the pediatric hand program at Seattle Children’s Hospital.
 He is also an Adjunct Assistant Professor of Urology and performs urologic reconstruction at Harborview.
+Dr. Friedrich is active nationally in multiple societies, and has been active in educational efforts with organizations such as the American Society of Plastic Surgeons, the American Society for Surgery of the Hand, AO North America and the American Association of Hand Surgeons.
 Finally, Dr. Friedrich has developed a research program in patient-reported outcomes following hand injury.